plentymarkets/docs-raw/plentyInterface/Item.md

 </pre>

-Lists the clients (stores) linked to a variation with inheritance information.
+Lists the clients (stores) linked to a variation including inheritance information.
 The ID of the variation must be specified.

 ##### <strong>Parameters</strong>